 Most of our patients (beyond that “certain age”), have met Mrs. Charlene Aitken, Sparks & Favor’s Mammography Certified Radiologic Technologist.
 Mrs. Aitken’s professional experience spans three decades.
-This month, we celebrate her 20th year promoting breast health for our patients!
+She has been promoting breast health for our patients for over twenty years!

-To kick-off two important events—Breast Cancer Awareness Month and the launch of our new 3D mammography system—we have asked Mrs. Aiken to answer a few questions.
+To kick-off Breast Cancer Awareness Month, we have asked Mrs. Aiken to answer a few questions.

 Q: What drew you to specializing in mammography?

 A: I am passionate about mammography because it’s such a powerful tool.
 I tell my patients that this simple, 10-minute exam saves so many lives!
 I have also been personally affected, having supported my mother through her struggle with breast cancer.

 Q: What are the most important changes in breast mammography you’ve seen over the course of your career?

 A: Technology has advanced so much, but I think the most important changes are actually in quality control.
 The Mammography Quality Standards Act is only 26 years old.
 It requires that facilities are certified for safety and reliability.
 Updates to the law also ensure that women receive their mammogram results promptly in language they can understand!

 Q: You mentioned new technology.
 Can you describe some of the changes?

 A: The change from x-ray film to digital technology (the x-ray is recorded as a computer file) has enabled the radiologist to enlarge or enhance the breast image for a clearer look.
 Digital mammograms are also easier to transmit to the radiologist for initial reading or second opinion, and easier to store in the patient record.
 The newest technology is 3D mammography, and this has been another major step forward.